Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 {{< code file="/static/svartalfheim/main.c" language="c" >}}

-Basically, it simply deletes a file named `_` from the current directory, then re-create it and opening it write mode.
+Basically, it simply deletes a file named `_` from the current directory, then re-create it and open it write mode.

 The process then dumps itself into the opened file, close it and execve the dumped file.